gchukura/marylandbrewery/scripts/README-fetch-brewery-logos.md

 - Logos are downloaded with a 500ms delay between requests (to be respectful)
 - If a logo already exists in `public/logos/`, it will be overwritten
 - The script creates the `public/logos/` directory if it doesn't exist
+- External logo URLs are also downloaded and converted to local paths